Neverwinter Nights: Kingmaker: Plot

-The game is set in Abaron, a setting specially created for the module.
-The Sarakhan Empire is the most prominent force in this world, being led by a divine emperor named Rakha who wishes to unify the whole world.
-However, the northern lands are not willing to enter the Empire.
+The game is set in Abaron, a module-specific setting.
+The Sarakhan Empire is the most prominent force in this world that is led by a divine emperor named Rakha who wishes to unify the whole world.
+However, the northern lands refuse to enter the Empire.
 A mysterious Crimson Prophet is believed to be the leader of the resistance.
 The story takes place in Ghaarak, an imperial city located near the northern territories' border.

 The module itself is named after the organization featuring prominently in the game.
-The player is the son of Ocaris, one of the city's leaders, who is finishing his student time in the academy.
-The game opens with a graduation ceremony wherein the player is asked to choose one of three magical symbols, each of which confers certain bonuses.
+The player is the son of Ocaris, one of the city's leaders, who is finishing his studies at the academy.
 After the graduation, the instructor tells the player that a man named Markius is looking for them.

 It is soon revealed that the character is meant to enter a secret organization, the Shadowguard, which protects the Empire from various threats.
 The story leads the player through a series of tasks given by Markius, the leader of the Shadowguard, and his friends.
-The tasks involve the player taking down a slaver syndicate and other criminal elements.
 The city of Ghaarak slowly falls into chaos due to the arrival of the Crimson Prophet, a mage willing to destroy the Empire who steals powerful artifacts and kills Ocaris.

 A full-scale assault on the city begins, carried out by the northern people under the Crimson Prophet's instructions.
 The player must escape the doomed city along with the members of the Shadowguard.
 Battling their way to the docks, they encounter the Crimson Prophet again, but they are unable to defeat him.
 The module's story ends with the character escaping the city with the Shadowguard on board a ship, the Voyager.
 The story was meant to be continued, but no sequels were ever made.

 Witch's Wake

-Witch's Wake uses an original game setting created for the module, completely independent of Neverwinter Nights' Forgotten Realms setting.
+Witch's Wake uses an original game setting created for the module, completely independent of Neverwinter Nights Forgotten Realms setting.
 It is a dark, mysterious world featuring unique sub-races with their own special abilities.